Topology behind topological insulators: Conclusion

-The $K$-groups can be multiplied, forming a ring.
-While only the case of a single Dirac point has been dealt with above, multiple Dirac points can be treated similarly through a tensor product of vector bundles, whose $K$-group is the product of the $K$-groups of the factors, one for each Dirac point.
-This immediately implies triviality of $K$-groups for an even number of Dirac points and non-triviality of the same for an odd number as the product of an even number of $\Z_2$'s is trivial but is that of an odd number of $\Z_2$'s is not.
+The $K$-groups defined have an additional algebraic property.
+Their elements can be added to form an algebraic ring.
+The group property of a set is usually represented as a multiplication and a ring is a set with elements with rules for both multiplication and addition.
+This ring property can be used to extend the results obtained for a single gap-less point, a Kramer point with Dirac operator, a Dirac point, to the case where there are multiple Dirac points.
+In this case the relevant $K$-group is the sum of the $K$-groups of the factors, one for each Dirac point.
+This implies triviality of $K$-groups for an even number of Dirac points and non-triviality for an odd number as the sum of an even number of $\Z_2$'s is trivial but is not for an odd number of $\Z_2$'s.

+Finally we note that since all condensed matter systems with periodicity have Brilloun zones the method of calculating their topological properties using $K$ groups described here are applicable.